kt2187/memory-game/README.md

 ## How to play:

-* Download or clone the repository onto your computer.
+* Click the link to test your memory. https://kt2187.github.io/memory-game/
-* Extract the .zip file.
-* Run the index.html file directly from the directory or using command line.

 ## Rules: